hugobiella/bit-memory/README.md

-the game i made for my course conclusion work!
+the game i made for my course conclusion work using the Godot game engine!